Independent decisions collectively producing a long information dissemination path with a foreseen lower-bounded length in a network: Results

+A concept in the literature that can be equivalently formulated as a special instance in our \tp-chain framework is the classical $k$-core of a network.
 The $k$-core of a network $G$ is the maximal subgraph of $G$ where any vertex has degree at least $k$~\cite{k-core}.
+It is left to the reader to verify that the chain consisting of the $k$-cores of $G$ is actually a maximal $[{\bf 0, 0}]$-separate chain of $G$, where ${\bf 0}=(0,0,\ldots, 0)$.
 There are many applications of the $k$-core decompositions to real-world network problems, see~\cite{kcore1, kcore3, np-core,nc-core, core-like} for instance.
-A discussion on the distributed computation of $k$-core can be found in Montresor, Pellegrini and Miorandi~\cite{MPM} and later in L\"{u} et al.~\cite{nc-core}.
-It is left to the reader to verify that the chain consisting of the $k$-cores of $G$ is actually a maximal $[{\bf 0, 0}]$-separate chain of $G$, where ${\bf 0}=(0,0,\ldots, 0)$.
+A discussion on the distributed computation of $k$-core can be found in~\cite{MPM} and later in~\cite{nc-core}.
 Note that merging two \tp-chains entry-wisely gives another \tp-chain.
-Therefore, it is not hard to show the following uniqueness result.
+Therefore, it is not hard to show the following crutial uniqueness result.